wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/index.rst

 In addition to Elastic Stack components, you will also find the instructions to install and configure the Wazuh App (deployed as a Kibana plugin).

 Depending on your operating system you can choose to install Elastic Stack from RPM or DEB packages.
-Consult the table below to choose how to proceed:
+Consult the table below and choose how to proceed:

 +------------------------------------------------------------------------+-------------------------------------------------------------+
 | Type                                                                   | Description                                                 |